metafacture/metafacture-documentation/docs/Getting-Started.md

 ## Command line

+Check if Java 11 or higher is installed with java -version in your terminal.
+If not, install Java 11 or higher.

 To use Metafacture as a command-line tool, download the latest Metafacture release from our [releases page](https://github.com/metafacture/metafacture-core/releases).

-Extract the downloaded archive and change into the newly created directory (e.g. `cd metafacture-runner-0.6.1`).
+Download metafacture-core-$VERSION-dist.tar.gz or the zip version and extract the archive to your choosen folder.
+In the folder you find the flux.bat and flux.sh

+The code below assumes you moved the resulting folder to your home directory and renamed it to "metafacture".

 Run a Flux workflow with:

-`$ ./bin/metafix-runner /path/to/your.flux` on Unix/Linux/Mac or
+`$ ./metafacture/flux.sh /path/to/your.flux` on Unix/Linux/Mac or
-`$ ./bin/metafix-runner.bat /path/to/your.flux` on Windows.
+`$ ./metafacture/flux.bat /path/to/your.flux` on Windows.

 To get started, you can export a workflow from the Playground (last button, !["Export Workflow"](https://metafacture.org/img/export.png)).